 Freshly Grated Cheese

-It probably seems like it will cut time from making the recipe, but it’s not worth it.
+While it is tempting to use the pre-shredded stuff to cut time from the recipe, it’s not worth it.
 Instead, shred the cheese while the recipe is simmering.
 It is well worth the added effort.

-This recipe uses uncooked white basmati rice.
+This stuffed bell pepper casserole uses uncooked long grain white rice.
 It is important to use the correct type of rice for this recipe, otherwise the recipe won’t turn out correctly.
+As this recipe hasn’t been tested with minute (instant) rice or brown rice, I would stick with white rice.

 More Great Stuffed Peppers